How High Will Oil Prices Go?

-We’re all astonished at the high rising price of oil this fall, yet it seems oil traders are moving beyond a $100 a barrel price forecast to a revised one of $200 a barrel.
+We’re all astonished at the high rising price of oil this fall, yet it seems oil traders are moving beyond a $100 a barrel price forecast to a revised one reaching $200 a barrel.

-Some energy buyers are resorting to natural gas instead, but they’re buying at the energy equivalent of $200, so the predictions of $200 to $300 aren’t crazy.
-It could reach those heights and crash downward.
 The trend though due to shortages and carbon emissions regulations will guarantee very high gasoline prices through 2022.
 And consumers like yourself may not be able to avoid the pain, as the summer of 2022 comes closer.

 Some early options trading in September actually indicated that kind of price.
 So, it’s not preposterous.
 We’ve had some false starts before, but in the midst of economic recovery, high end predictions are more likely.
 Consider this reasoning below and you might see why buying oil stocks might be the very best decision.

 It’s an exciting opportunity for smart investors.
 Combine the oil opportunity with the Bitcoin opportunity and you have epic conditions during a market peak.
-New Year’s Eve 2021 might be a very different kind of celebration for those investing in oil.

 There aren’t too many other epic profit opportunities going in the stock market for this fall.
 Most of the money has been made so these big upside stock market opportunities will occur less frequently.
 Instead, investors will have to pick their ponies, which is much more risky.